danielmitterdorfer/perlock/README.md

 watcher.start();
 ```

 The `examples` directory contains a very small sample application that demonstrates recursive path watching in the class `PathWatcherDemo`.
+It also contains as `SpringPathWatcherDemo` which demonstrates how to use the Perlock-Spring integration.

 # Prerequisites

-Perlock is extremely lightweight and just relies on slf4j-api as runtime dependency.
+Perlock is extremely lightweight.
+The `perlock-core` artifact just relies on slf4j-api as runtime dependency.
 You might want to provide a suitable slf4j implementation but that is up to you.
 Additionally, JRE 7 is required.

 # Building Perlock

 Perlock requires Gradle to build.
-To create all necessary artifacts just clone the repository and type `gradle`.
+Follow these steps to build Perlock yourself:

+1. Clone the repo: `git clone https://github.com/danielmitterdorfer/perlock.git`
+2. Build Perlock: `gradle install`

 # Caveats

-There are a few caveats you should be aware of when using perlock:
+There are a few caveats you should be aware of when using Perlock:

 * The JDK 7 WatchService API is platform dependent.
 Therefore, path watching might be slower on platforms where WatchService falls back to polling (for example JDK 7 in Mac OS X).
 For a more detailed description of `WatchService` please see its [Javadoc](http://docs.oracle.com/javase/7/docs/api/java/nio/file/WatchService.html).
 * The root path that has to exist when the corresponding `PathWatcher` is started.